-The 7T Pro is a mid-generation upgrade, so it’s in the internal hardware where the bulk of the improvements have been made.
-It’s been bumped up from Qualcomm’s Snapdragon 855 chip to the slightly newer and more powerful 855+, while the RAM has been upgraded to a single base allocation of 8GB.
+The OnePlus 7T Pro is a mid-generation upgrade, so it’s in the internal hardware where the bulk of the improvements have been made.
+It’s been bumped up from Qualcomm’s Snapdragon 855 chip to the slightly newer and more powerful 855+, while its RAM has been upgraded to a single base allocation of 8GB.
 The 256GB storage allowance is about as generous as you’re likely to see on a smartphone (and good thing too, as there’s no option to expand it), while the 4,085mAh battery is similarly meaty.

 The 7T Pro racked up scores of 783 (single-core and 2612 (multi-core) in the GeekBench 5 tests, but all you really need to know about the performance is that it’s about as fast as any other Android device out there.
 Everything feels very smooth and responsive and we had no problems with it.

 Its score of 19hrs 39mins in our battery tests is similarly impressive, and is more than capable of seeing you through a busy day.
 And on the off-chance that it isn’t, the bundled Warp Charge 3.0 adapter will juice you up fast – we measured an increase of more than 50% after just 30 minutes charging.

 Although the 7T Pro includes the same camera hardware as its predecessor (pop-up selfie camera and all), OnePlus has tweaked the software it uses, including a few new features such as a new macro mode, improved video stabilisation and some enhancements to night mode photography.

 It’s a solid enough package, on the whole, and one of the better options available at this price range.
 However, it can’t quite reach the lofty quality standards of rivals like the iPhone 11 Pro Max or the Google Pixel 4 XL.